aragubas/aragubas.github.io/README.md

 # Aragubas Portfolio
-Feel free to use this as a base for your own personal portfolio or any kind of project!
+Feel free to use this as a base for your own personal portfolio or any kind of project! you can also use components/parts of this project as well, do whatever

-Github Pages build is in the docs folder

-Made with Typescript, Vue3 and Vue-Router x'3
+Made with Typescript, Vue3 and Vue-Router x3